Oli sworn in as Nepal Prime Minister again; retains previous Cabinet | Politics

 Oli will head a minority government as he does not enjoy a majority in Parliament after losing the vote of confidence on Monday.
 He was reappointed to the post on Thursday night as the Opposition parties failed to secure majority seats in Parliament to form a new government.

-Oli will now have to take a vote of confidence at the House within 30 days, failing which, an attempt to form a government under Article 76 (5) of the Constitution would be initiated by the President.
+Oli will now have to face a vote of confidence in the House within 30 days, failing which, an attempt to form a government under Article 76 (5) of the Constitution would be initiated by the President.

 During the oath-taking ceremony, Prime Minister Oli and Deputy Prime Minister Ishwar Pokharel did not mention the word God though President Bhandari had mentioned it.

-“I will take oath in the name of the country and the people,” Oli said, while President Bhandari had mentioned “God, country and the people.”
+"I will take oath in the name of the country and the people," Oli, who has become Nepal's prime minister for a third time, said, while President Bhandari had mentioned "God, country and the people."
 All the ministers and ministers of state from the old Cabinet have been included in the new Cabinet.

 Pradeep Gyawali has been reappointed as Foreign Minister while Ram Bahadur Thapa and Bishnu Poudyal were appointed as ministers for Home and Finance.
 The oath-taking ceremony was kept brief keeping in mind the raging COVID-19 pandemic in the country.